 Thus, under the action of catalysts-catholytes obtained by electrolysis of low-mineralized (1–2%) aqueous solutions, a deep hydrolysis of collagen-containing wastes—fish skin also occurs with the production of peptide hydrolysates containing 65–71% of physiologically active low-molecular peptides with a molecular weight of less than 10 kDa.

-Study of antioxidant activity (AA) on the DPPH-radical of low molecular weight frac- tions of protein hydrolysates with M.M. less than 10 kDa solutions of peptides from sardine scales obtained by the enzymatic-thermal method and electrochemical methods showed the presence of antioxidant efficiency, quantitatively correlated with the concentration of the peptide additive: 1% solution of the peptide was characterized by an AA value of 28.12%, and 5% solution had an AA index of 54.48%.
+Study of antioxidant activity (AA) on the DPPH-radical of low molecular weight fractions of protein hydrolysates with M.M. less than 10 kDa solutions of peptides from sardine scales obtained by the enzymatic-thermal method and electrochemical methods showed the presence of antioxidant efficiency, quantitatively correlated with the concentration of the peptide additive: 1% solution of the peptide was characterized by an AA value of 28.12%, and 5% solution had an AA index of 54.48%.
 Accordingly, the obtained results make it possible to recommend the use of peptide compositions from collagen-containing fish waste-CFRM as antioxidants in the composition of various fat-containing products.

 Discussion